Anne Hathaway left “Vanity Fair” photo shoot in support of Condé Nast employees

 Oscar in sight

 Initiation of strike movement, involving employees the trend, Vanity Fair, to coax, gq, Architectural Digest, glamour, Self, enjoy your food And teen Vogue, coincides with the moment when the Oscar Academy announced its nominations for 2024.
 And this is definitely no coincidence!
 Like Anne Hathaway, film stars have strong close relationships with the luxury fashion and beauty press.
-Evening Vanity Fair Read more at (…) 20 minutes after the ceremony
+Evening Vanity Fair One of the most popular is after the awards ceremony.

+More than 400 journalists and employees are mobilizing after the company announced in November that it would lay off 270 employees, or 5% of its payroll. new York Times, and more than 300 according to The Media Leader.
+Recently Anna Wintour of music site Pitchfork announced a merger with the men’s magazine gq Apparently that was the last straw.
+The woman who has been responsible for Condé Nast’s global content since 2020 may not have even taken off her dark glasses to tell the site’s editorial team the news and the inevitable layoffs that would result from it, from the editor in chief on up.
+Pooja Patel.

 Source link